Is the leather Top Grain?

 - Married leather is the term for sewing a leather pattern together without upholstering it onto the frame at the same time.
 This is typically a method to reduce cost which reduces quality.
 Some companies will sew the leather pattern, typically in China, and then sell it to the manufacturer (sometimes in the USA) who then upholsters it onto the furniture frame (and they call this made in America).
 The sewn pattern is married to the frame, hence the term married leather.
 Similiar to adding a seat cover to a damaged car seat, it never really looks or feels right.

-- We offer both full grain and corrected grain as they each have their benefits.
+- We offer top-grain only.
+Top-grain leather comes in both full grain and corrected grain as they each have their benefits.

 - Corrected grain leather is the most prominent type of leather in today’s marketplace and perfect for the active family with children and pets.
 There are distinct differences that separate corrected grains from full anilines and many semi-anilines.
 Full anilines and many semi-anilines are also full grain, meaning that no alterations have been made to the grain or surface of the leather.
 Corrected grain leather, as their name implies, have been altered.
 These hides are slightly grain corrected, rather the grain has been lightly sanded or buffed off and then lightly embossed with a grain giving the surface a more uniform grain throughout, and minus any natural range marks found on full grain leathers.
 They are then aniline dyed and color pigments are applied for color uniformity, followed by a finishing protective top coat that resists scratches, stains and fading from sunlight.
 Some semi-aniline leathers can include correct grain finishes.